napframework/nap/docs/doxygen/markdown/08_napkin.md

 General Structure {#napkin_structure}
 =======================

-NAP Projects consist mainly of an executable, one or more Json files and likely a collection of assets like images, sound, 3d models, etc. Napkin runs mostly on the same code as your application, this ensures a solid consistency between what is shown in the editor and your application.
+NAP Projects consist mainly of an executable, one or more JSON files and likely a collection of assets like images, sound, 3D models, etc. Napkin runs mostly on the same code as your application, this ensures a solid consistency between what is shown in the editor and your application.

 Document Management {#napkin_doc_management}
 -----------------------